SuperOfficeDocs/superoffice-docs/docs/mobile/pocket-crm/configure.md

 ## Data caching

 Pocket saves data that is accessed in a local SQLite database.
-This is for all data that is shown in the Pocket application, with the exception of documents.
+This is for all data that is shown in the Pocket application, except documents.

 Data that the user does not have access to is not saved.
-The data is initially saved forever, but is periodically updated when accessed again.
+The data is initially saved forever but is periodically updated when accessed again.

 All local data is erased if Pocket is reconfigured to a new installation, or if a new user logs in.